infiniflow/infinity/docs/guides/set_up_cluster.md

 Infinity employs a distributed architecture comprising one leader node and *N* follower nodes, where 0 &le; *N* &le; 4.
 As illustrated in the diagram above, all nodes in the cluster use MinIO for persistent storage.

 - **Leader node**: The node responsible for processing transactions and managing connection status of other nodes in the cluster.
 When a transaction occurs, the leader node transmits the logs to both follower and learner nodes.
 The leader node confirms the completion of the transaction only upon receiving messages confirming completion of log persistence from *all* follower nodes.
 - **Follower node**: Receives log/WAL from the leader synchronously.
-It acts as a backup for the leader node, maintaining strong consistency with its state.
+It acts as a backup for the leader node, maintaining strong consistency with the leader's state.
 - **Learner node**: Receives log/WAL from the leader *asynchronously*.
 A learner also serves as a backup for the leader node.
-However, Its state may be behind that of the leader, as it is not required to maintain strong consistency with the leader, and the leader does not need to confirm whether all learner nodes have completed log persistence.
+However, its state may be behind that of the leader, because it is not required to maintain strong consistency with the leader, and neither does the leader need to confirm whether all learner nodes have completed log persistence.

 From the user's perspective, the leader is the only write node, and all write operations must go through the leader node; all nodes in the cluster serve as read nodes, allowing you to send read operations to any of the leader, follower, or learner nodes, thereby alleviating the write burden on the leader.